-The acquisition of Contracts for subsequent sale in securitization transactions, and the need to fund Spread Accounts and initial over collateralization, if any, and increase Credit Enhancement levels when those transactions take place, results in a continuing need for capital.
+The acquisition of Contracts for subsequent sale in securitization transactions, and the need to fund Spread Accounts and initial overcollateralization, if any, and increase Credit Enhancement levels when those transactions take place, results in a continuing need for capital.
 The amount of capital required is most heavily dependent on the rate of the Company's Contract purchases, the advance rate on the warehouse facilities, the required level of initial Credit Enhancement in securitizations, and the extent to which the previously established Trusts and their related Spread Accounts either release cash to the Company or capture cash from collections on securitized Contracts.
 The Company is limited in its ability to purchase Contracts by its available cash and the capacity of its warehouse facilities.
-As of June 30, 2004, the Company had cash on hand of \$15.3 million and available Contract purchase commitments from its warehouse credit facilities of \$167.9 million.
+As of September 30, 2004, the Company had unrestricted cash on hand of \$10.9 million and available Contract purchase commitments financing from its warehouse credit facilities of \$208.5 million, subject to collateral availability.
 The Company's plans to manage its need for liquidity include the completion of additional term securitizations that would provide additional credit availability from the warehouse credit facilities, and matching its levels of Contract purchases to its availability of cash.
 There can be no assurance that the Company will be able to complete term securitizations on favorable economic terms or that the Company will be able to complete term securitizations at all.
-If the Company is unable to complete such securitizations, interest income and other portfolio related income would decrease.
+If the Company is unable to complete such securitizations, interest income and other portfolio related income would